 This does not mean that Whittaker wins, but it does mean that he gets to present his case to a jury.
 In addition to proving that he has a disability, Whittaker will also have to show that he is qualified to perform the essential functions of his job.
 How does an employee do that?
 Essentially, it is a two step process.
 First, the employee has to meet the job’s baseline requirements, which involves level of education, particular skills, applicable licenses, and/or minimum experience requirements.
 The second step requires the employee to show that he or she can perform the essential job functions either with or without reasonable accommodation.

 There is no place for disability discrimination on the job.
-If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation at (216) 291-4744.
+If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation at 866-797-6040.
 The best option is not to wait.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disables employees’ rights under ADA and Ohio law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disables employees’ rights under ADA and Ohio law.